Birmingham Comedy Festival: The Goon Show

 In 2014, the festival company performed a script-in-hand stage adaptation of The Goon Show featuring two scripts by Spike Milligan - The Phantom Head Shaver (of Brighton) and The Canal.

 The company revived The Goons in 2017 for a Midlands tour which included two sell-out performances at Midlands Arts Centre, Birmingham.
 The tour focused on two other Milligan episodes, The House of Teeth and Jet Propelled Guided NAAFI.

+The centenary of West Mids-born Goon Show co-writer Larry Stephens was celebrated in 2023 with a performance of two of his co-writes: The Seagoon Memoirs and The Moriarty Murder Mystery (written with Maurice Wiltshire).
+Among the cast was Talksport presenter Ian Danter.

 The Lost Hancocks: Vacant Lot

 The same year as the second Goon Show run, the company premiered two lost 1950s radio scripts written for Tony Hancock by comedy writer Larry Stephens as The Lost Hancocks: Vacant Lot.
 The "genteel comedy" was described as "wonderful" by the Express and Star.
 Further performances have followed, including a sell-out appearance at The British Library in 2018.
 Among the cast were actress Janice Connolly and impressionist James Hurn.

 The festival launched its first podcast during 2020 with The Great Larry Stephens Mystery: Or How A Forgotten Black Country Writer Changed British Comedy Forever!, a mini-audio documentary exploring the life of Larry Stephens and featuring audio recorded live during a Vacant Lot performance.